shloknair1005/Portfolio_website/README.md

 This site was crafted not just to showcase my work—but to **showcase how I work**.
 Designed with a mix of code and creativity, it's built using **HTML, CSS, and JavaScript**, with a modern UI and responsive layout.

 But here's the twist:
-> ✨ I built this website using **AI-assisted tools**, including content generation, layout structuring, and optimization with the help of ChatGPT.
+> ✨ I built this website using **AI-assisted tools**, including content generation, layout structuring, and optimization with the help of Claude.
+> PS.
+This Readme is written by ChatGPT

 ---